msa-em/em-template/index.md

 +++{"part":"epigraph"}
 :::{warning} Pre-print
-This article has not yet been peer-reviewed
+This article has not yet been peer-reviewed.
-_Updated 2024 May 24_
+_Updated 2024 July 24_
 :::

 +++

 +++ {"part": "acknowledgements"}
-## Acknowledgements

 We thank the [Microscopy Society of America](https://www.microscopy.org/) for sponsoring this project.